stubbscroll/PUZZLE/README.txt

 - show more info on the screen (timer and possibly other info)
 - adding more puzzle types
 - auto-generation of puzzle instances
-- refactoring the code: more source files for each game type (gui, board/rules manager, solver)
+- refactoring the code: move out common code (hint system, undo, etc)
 - expanding the documentation

 ==== How to build the program ================================================